Routed Bell tests with arbitrarily many local parties

 After applying our techniques from \cite{ReliableEstimates_2025}, we obtain a bona fide polynomial optimization problem, in which the marginal constraints can be written as several moment matrices with equality constraints between their entries.
-Even though this is feasible for sets of projections with not too many inputs and outputs per party, we describe the following observation, yielding a resource-efficient relaxation of \eqref{eq:optimization}.
-As an example, we consider two inputs and two outputs, which, in an ideal case, can be identified with two projections on a qubit.
+Even though this is feasible for sets of projective measurements with not too many inputs and outputs per party, we describe in the following an observation, yielding a resource-efficient relaxation of Eq.~\eqref{eq:optimization}.
+For this purpose, let us consider an example, with two inputs and two outputs, which, in an ideal case, can be identified with two projections on a qubit \cite{operator_algebra_self_test2024}.
 For two projections, one can characterize their equivalence class up to a unitary once the norm of their anti-commutator is known.
 The idea is simply to rewrite the angle between the projections on the Bloch sphere in terms of the norm of the anti-commutator.
-In this setting, the equality of the marginals can therefore be replaced by the value attained by the states on the anti-commutator.
-Moreover, since the solvability of \eqref{eq:optimization} deteriorates as the number of generators in the local algebras of Alice, Bob, Fred, and George increases, we relax \eqref{eq:optimization} into several noncommutative optimization problems involving norm estimates of the commutator and the anti-commutator.
+In this setting, the equality of the marginals in Eq.~\eqref{eq:marginal_constraint} can therefore be replaced by the value attained by the states on the anti-commutator instead of the whole algebra $\mathcal{A}$.
+Moreover, since the solvability of Eq.~\eqref{eq:optimization} deteriorates as the number of generators in the local algebras of Alice, Bob, Fred, and George increases, we relax Eq.~\eqref{eq:optimization} into several noncommutative optimization problems involving norm estimates of the commutator and the anti-commutator.